 Every year it’s a huge struggle for what to get the teachers we love so much.
-I went straight to the source for teacher gift ideas this year!
+I went straight to the source for teacher gifts this year!

 Hi 30 Days Readers!
 I’m Allie from Miss Lovie and I have a different kind of post for you today – a master list of ideas for what teachers really want.
 I know this list to be accurate because while I am creator and manager of the blog, Miss Lovie, and also contribute to 30 Days, most of my time is given to teaching kindergarten!
 I have been teaching for over 7 years and I have gotten some amazing gifts in the past and I’ve also gotten gifts that just- well- add to my already cluttered classroom/home.